nuvolos-cloud/nuvolos-docs/getting-started/instructors/add-a-new-course.md

 ## Add a new course

 Courses are spaces in Nuvolos where instructors add learning materials (data, code and applications) for their students.
-Organisation managers and faculty members may create courses.
 To learn more about spaces and how they fit into the Nuvolos organizational hierarchy, see the [detailed explanation here](../../features/nuvolos-basic-concepts/organisational-hierarchy.md).

 1. Navigate to _Courses_
 2. Select + NEW COURSE